Qinti/nazca/README.md

 #### Hierarchy manipulation
 You can predefine the class hierarchy, which then will be transformed into HTML DOM.
 This is a preferred method, but sometimes you want to manipulate it on the go.
-For example you want your class generate children, based on the input parameters.
+For example, you want your class to generate children, based on the input parameters.
 To do it, special property of nazca object is used, called `children`.
 It has 2 methods - `add(nazcaObject)` and `remove(nazcaObject)`.
 Let's change the `include.nazca`:
 ```javascript